FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 Else, the load is classified as undecided.

-The definition of pessimistic exceed ratio is compatible with the logic in the conditional throughput computation, so in this single trial duration case, a load is a lower bound if and only if the conditional throughput effective loss ratio is not larger than the goal loss ratio.
+The definition of pessimistic exceed ratio is compatible with the logic in the Conditional Throughput computation, so in this single trial duration case, a load is a lower bound if and only if the Conditional Throughput effective loss ratio is not larger than the goal loss ratio.
 If it is larger, the load is either an upper bound or undecided.